 Dell Inspiron 15 3000 — $330, was $430

 - Slim bezels

 - Excellent display for price

 The great thing about being one of the best laptop brands is that Dell knows how to deliver the best value you’ll find in a portable PC.
 In the case of the Dell Inspiron 15 3000, it’s easily one of the best Dell laptops for anyone on a tight budget.
 It offers all the essentials while still looking sharp.
-At its heart is an Intel processor along with 4GB of memory and a 128GB solid-state drive.
-That might be on the basic side, but it’s a great deal at this price.
+At its heart is an Intel Core i3 processor along with 8GB of memory and a 128GB solid-state drive.
+That might be on the basic side, but it’s a great deal.
 It offers a good amount of value with sufficient power and storage space for your most important files.
-Alongside that is a great screen for the price.
-It has a 15.6-inch HD display with a refresh rate of 60Hz.
+Alongside that is a nice screen for the price.
+It has a 15.6-inch 1080p display with a refresh rate of 60Hz.
 It also has nice narrow bezels so you get a sleeker look and less bulk, plus it has an anti-glare finish so it’s easier on your eyes.

 The Dell Inspiron 15 3000 isn’t just about the obvious hardware features though.
 For instance, its keyboard is surprisingly great.
 The laptop has a numeric keypad, 6.4% larger keycaps than previous models, and a spacious touchpad so you can get plenty done on it without the hassle that can come from smaller or less well-designed laptops.
 There’s also the inclusion of Dell Comfort View Low Blue Light Software, which reduces harmful blue light emissions and optimizes your eye comfort even when you’ve been using it for a long period of time.

 For the environmentally conscious, the laptop also uses post-consumer recycled plastics to make it more sustainable with all painted parts using low VOC waterborne paint.
 Even the packaging is made from 100% recycled paper.